intelygenz/codeconz-lighthouses-engine/README.md

 - My "Reloaded" version
   - Go 1.22
   - No Visualization layer
-  - Based on TCP communication
+  - Based on gRPC/Protobuf communication
   - Focused on allowing many players in the same game
-  - Container first
+  - Container first approach, game server is a container, each bot is a container (no matter which language)